Trade Forex commission free on EUR/USD, AUD/USD, USD/JPY and 80+ FX pairs at City Index.

 Forex is the world's most liquid and heavily traded market with over $5 trillion traded daily.

 Last Updated:View Less Markets View more

-‡The 'average spread' is a time-weighted average taken from all quotes over the first quarter of 2017.FX ON MT4 MARKETS Forex CFD Markets
+‡The “Typical spread” is a time-weighted median taken from all quotes in Oct 2019.FX ON MT4 MARKETS Forex CFD Markets

 commission free trading on major FX pairs